amyo29/beepboop/readme.md

 time, date, and sound in Picker Views.
 The title is a customized text field.
 We added a toggle for snoozing (no functionality).

+The user has the option to set the recurring option for an alarm on the UI.
+However, due to issues with notifications not anticipated, we have decided to move the recurring alarm notification functionality to a later phase.

 #### Home Screen

 The tab bar has been redesigned with a different set of icons, titles, and